Secrets for a Successful Military Transition

 Several employers appreciate the qualities ex-military personnel bring to a civilian job.
-Furthermore, you’re likely to find co-workers who formerly served in the military.
+Furthermore, you're likely to find co-workers who formerly served in the military.
 They can mentor you as you ease into a new working environment.
-For example, P&G has a networking group called “Blue and Grey” where ex-military employees help one another.
+For example, P&G has a networking group called "Blue and Gray" where ex-military employees help one another.
 Home Depot, General Electric, and Proctor and Gamble actively recruit former military officers.
-For more military-friendly employers who are currently hiring, visit Military.com’s Career Center.
+For more military-friendly employers who are currently hiring, visit Military.com's Veteran Jobs Center.

 4. Adjust from military to corporate speak

 A key to getting the job is fitting in -- not only do you have to demonstrate the right skills, but you also need to adopt the right body language and speech.
 Here are a few examples: